 Few concepts are more readily associated with corruption and government overreach than that of the surveillance state.
 Long the foundation for dystopian novels and dark fantasy, the issue of government intrusiveness has recently struggled to avoid the limelight as the exploits of hackers, foreign entities and even the US government are becoming commonplace in the internet age.
-While the public has largely reacted with horror and opposition to these activities however, surveillance software has been quietly improving the financial sector for well over a decade and there’s reason to suspect other industries might want to consider joining in.
+While the public has largely reacted with horror and opposition to these activities, surveillance software has been quietly improving the financial sector for well over a decade.
+There's reason to suspect other industries might want to consider joining in.

 Birth of Email Review